-- A. The City shall require and provide an initial issue of clothing and equipment at no expense to the employee.
+A. The City shall require and provide an initial issue of clothing and equipment at no expense to the employee.
 This initial issue of clothing and equipment shall be determined from time to time by the Chief of Police.
-Serviceable uniforms and uniform equipment shall not be used for any purpose while in an off-duty status, without the express permission of the Chief of Police. - B. In the event an employee fails to complete his/her probationary period, all articles of uniforms and uniform equipment issued in accordance with this Section shall be returned to the City.
-Initial issue of uniforms will be completed within twelve (12) months from an employee's starting date of employment. - C. After an employee has satisfactorily completed his/her probationary period, the employee will receive from the City of Urbana an annual uniform allowance in the amount of \$851.00 per employee per year. - D. The City will pay the employee the clothing allowance amount during the first week of July of each year.
+Serviceable uniforms and uniform equipment shall not be used for any purpose while in an off-duty status, without the express permission of the Chief of Police.

+- B. In the event an employee fails to complete his/her probationary period, all articles of uniforms and uniform equipment issued in accordance with this Section shall be returned to the City.
+Initial issue of uniforms will be completed within twelve (12) months from an employee's starting date of employment. - C. After an employee has satisfactorily completed his/her probationary period, the employee will receive from the City of Urbana an annual taxed uniform allowance in the amount of \$1,201.00 per year beginning July 1, 2017. - D. The City will pay the employee the clothing allowance amount during the first week of July of each year.
 This amount will be used to purchase uniforms, clothing, and equipment that are required by the City and necessary for the employee to perform his job.
 During June and December of each year, the Chief of Police will order an inspection of each Officer's city issued equipment.
-If City issued uniforms and equipment are found to be missing, non-serviceable or in an unsuitable condition the officer will be required to replace that equipment or clothing with their clothing allowance funds.
-No later than June 15 of each year, the City will provide each employee with a declaration form upon which the employee will state what amount of that fiscal year's clothing allowance the employee spent on uniforms, clothing, and equipment required for the performance of the employee's job.
-This declaration form will advise that the City will report any amount not spent for this purpose to the IRS for inclusion in the employee's taxable income.
-The employee is solely responsible for maintaining any receipts or invoices for items purchased with this allowance. - E. For any employee who has satisfactorily completed his/her probationary period at a time other than July 1 of any fiscal year, the uniform allowance provided to that employee shall be in an amount equal to a monthly prorated amount of the annual amount otherwise established for other employees on July 1 of any given fiscal year.
-The allowance shall be provided to the employee on the first day of the month immediately following the date on which such an employee completes his/her probationary period in an amount determined by prorating the said annual amount proportionately in accordance with the number of full months then remaining in that fiscal year.

-F. Items legitimately damaged or lost during duty activities need not be replaced by the employee using this account, but will be replaced in kind by the City.
+If City issued uniforms and equipment are found to be missing, non-serviceable or in an unsuitable condition the officer will be required to replace that equipment or clothing with their clothing allowance funds or, if such funds have been exhausted, at their own cost. - E. For any employee who has satisfactorily completed his/her probationary period at a time other than July 1 of any fiscal year, the uniform allowance provided to that employee shall be in an amount equal to a monthly prorated amount of the annual amount otherwise established for other employees on July 1 of any given fiscal year.
+The allowance shall be provided to the employee on the first day of the month immediately following the date on which such an employee completes his/her probationary period in an amount determined by prorating the said annual amount proportionately in accordance with the number of full months then remaining in that fiscal year. - F. Items legitimately damaged or lost during duty activities need not be replaced by the employee using this account, but will be replaced in kind by the City.
 The normal maintenance of the uniform and uniform equipment in a satisfactory manner shall be the responsibility of the employee.
 If, from time to time, uniform requirements should be changed by the City, all required additional items will be issued by the City at no expense to the employee, and shall be subject to all the aforementioned terms and conditions.
 The following items remain the property of the City of Urbana and must be surrendered upon termination of the employment relationship:

 Summer jacket

 Winter jacket

 Leather goods

 Baton

 Handcuffs, keys, case

 Raincoat

 Cap and rain cover

 Handgun

 Badges

 Rechargeable Flashlight

 Bullet resistant vest (currently issued & possessed)